 The long history and unique landscape of the New Forest has helped shape a singular and rich culture.
 This culture is closely tied into the traditions of the Forest's people, and their commoning rights, many of which are still alive and in practice today.

 There is evidence of human presence in the New Forest dating back 750,000 years.
-Early prehistoric finds such as worked flint suggest the presence of hunter-gatherers, dating at least from the Mesolithic period.
-During the Bronze Age, agriculture started to dominate the landscape and forest was cleared in some areas.
+Early prehistoric find such as worked flint suggest presence of hunter-gatherers dating at least from the Mesolithic period.
+During the Bronze Age, agriculture started to dominate the landscape, and forest was cleared in some areas.
 When the soil was too poor for, or exhausted from, farming, the land was abandoned to become heathland, where Bronze Age barrows are still visible today.
-During this period too, a sea-salt industry was established, which continued along the New Forest coast until the 19th century.
+During this period too, a sea salt industry was established, which continued along the New Forest coast until the 19th century.

 Customs and Traditions

-The New Forest has a rich tapestry of local customs and traditions, from its local ship, rope, charcoal, brick, and salt industries to its folklore.
-It has also long been one of the country’s foremost hunting grounds, as well as a centre for horse and pony racing.
-Many of the New Forest’s local crafts still survive, and even thrive, to this day – including thatching, sculpture, pottery and painting, all of which play into the Forest’s artistic and literary heritage, from The Rime of King William to The Children of the New Forest and a range of contemporary cultural events, based out of the New Forest Centre.
+The New Forest has a rich tapestry of local customs and traditions, from its local ship, rope, charcoal, brick and salt industries to its folklore.
+It has also long been one of the country’s foremost hunting grounds, as well as a focal point for horse and pony racing.
+Many of the New Forest’s artistic and literary heritage, from The Rhime of King William to The Children of the New Forest and a range of contemporary local events, are based at the New Forest Centre.

 Parks and Gardens